jessibewu/city-paws/README.md

 # City Paws
 ## Description
-Many pet owners wish to take their pets to various places with them for training reasons, recreactional reasons or otherwise!City Paws is a user-friendly app that lets you search pet friendly locations in
+Many pet owners wish to take their pets to various places with them for training reasons, recreational reasons or otherwise!
+City Paws will satisfy these needs.
+It is a user-friendly app that lets you search pet friendly locations in Toronto.
-Toronto.
 ## Table of Contents
   - [Description](#description)
   - [Installation](#installation)